Colthurst baronets

 The Colthurst Baronetcy, of Ardrum in the County of Cork, is a title in the Baronetage of Ireland.
 It was created on 3 August 1744 for John Colthurst, who later represented Doneraile, Youghal, and Castle Martyr in the Irish House of Commons.
 The second Baronet was an aspiring politician who was killed in a duel.
 The third Baronet was a member of the Irish Parliament for Longford and Castle Martyr.
-The fourth Baronet represented Cork City in the British House of Commons from 1812 to 1829.
+The fourth Baronet represented Cork City in the British House of Commons from 1812 to 1829 and his fourth son David la Touche Colthurst County Cork from 1879 until his seat was abolished in 1885.
 The fifth Baronet sat as Liberal Member of Parliament for Kinsale between 1863 and 1874.
 He came into the Blarney Castle estate on the death of his father-in-law.
 The sixth Baronet served as High Sheriff of County Cork.
 The seventh Baronet was an Army officer in the First World War and a leading figure in Irish cricket.
 The eighth Baronet was the High Sheriff of County Dublin.
 The ninth Baronet lived in London and did not use the title.
 Since 2003, the title has been held by his son, the tenth Baronet, Charles St John Colthurst, who manages the Blarney estate full-time.

 The family seat is Blarney Castle, near Blarney.